Robots (2005 soundtrack)

 Robots: Music from the Original Motion Picture is the soundtrack of the 2005 feature film Robots.
 The soundtrack was issued in March 2005 by Virgin Records and Fox Music.
 The album also reached No. 13 on the Billboard Soundtracks chart.
+The soundtrack contains music that were from scenes from the movie.

+The Japanese dub uses "Mawaru Sora" written by Hitomi Yaida for its ending theme.
+The theme song for most European and Australian releases is "From Zero to Hero" by Sarah Connor.
+The British release of the film uses "See Me" by Melanie Blatt.
+The Latin American dub uses "Un Héroe Real" by Aleks Syntek.

 Critical reception

 Heather Phares of AllMusic noted that the soundtrack "does create a feel-good, party-time mood".